home • support • company • contact

 What happens if my Mac is powered off or sleeping at the scheduled backup time?

-• If you're using Panther, you can open your Energy Saver prefs and schedule your computer to start up a minute or two before your backup begins.
-(This will also wake your Mac if it's sleeping.)
+If your Mac is powered off or sleeping at the scheduled backup time, that particular backup will be skipped.
+To handle this, open System Preferences > Energy Saver and schedule your computer to start up a minute or two before your backup begins.
+(This will also wake your Mac if it is sleeping.)

 [^]